Chris Tugwell: Career

+Other activities

-He was a member of the South Australian Committee of the Australian Writers' Guild for sixteen years, and chair from 1996 to 2005.
+He was a member of the South Australian Committee of the Australian Writers' Guild for 16 years, and chair from 1996 to 2005.
 He was on the National Executive from 1992 to 1996, and was a founding board member of the Australian Writers' Guild Authorship Collecting Society (AWGACS), and chair from 2004 to 2007.
 He was made a Life Member of the Guild in 2012.

 Tugwell also served on the board of the Australian Script Centre for six years.

-Chris has run writing workshops around South Australia, including the well-regarded screenwriting course Pictures on Paper, and has taught scriptwriting at the Adelaide College of the Arts since 1998.
-He has worked as a script consultant and dramaturg on numerous stage, feature film and TV projects and helped establish the Insite Unproduced Screenplay Competition for the Adelaide Film Festival.
-His book Dinosaur Theory – uncovering a new approach to screenwriting (2012) is a distillation of 25 years as a teacher, editor and screenwriter.